ossf/community/wg-best-practices/README.md

 This is a top level group

- The designated lead isChristopher "CRob" Robinson with Github ID: [SecurityCRob](https://github.com/securityCRob)
+ The designated lead is:
+ - Christopher "CRob" Robinson with Github ID: [SecurityCRob](https://github.com/securityCRob)

 # Best Practices for Open Source Developers